-WSI requires a provider to submit a medical bill to WSI for reimbursement within one year from the date of service.
-In circumstances where a service has been rendered and WSI has either not yet made a liability decision or WSI reverses a previous liability decision, a provider may submit a bill within one year from the date WSI accepted liability.
+WSI requires a provider submit a medical bill for reimbursement within one year from the date of service.
+If a provider renders a service and WSI has either not yet made a liability decision or reverses a previous liability decision, the provider may submit a bill within one year from the date WSI accepted liability.

-A provider may submit billed charges to WSI electronically or in paper format via US Mail.
+A provider may submit a bill electronically or in paper format via US Mail.
 Refer to the Billing & Payment section for complete information.

 When prescribed by a treating provider for a condition directly related to a work injury, WSI may reimburse for DME.
 A provider should review WSI's DME Guide for additional information on coverage and prior authorization requirements.

-A capability assessment should be done at every office visit and naturally change over time.
+Yes, a capability assessment should occur at every office visit and naturally change over time.
 The primary treating provider may utilize WSI's C3 form or a form unique to their facility to document an injured employee's capabilities.

-WSI may require prior authorization for a service from either the injured employee's claim adjuster or the Utilization Review department.
+A service may require prior authorization from either the injured employee's Claims Adjuster or the Utilization Review department.
 A provider is responsible for reviewing the Utilization Review Guide to determine whether a service requires authorization.
 Visit the Prior Authorization section for complete information.

 Upon receipt of the request and supporting documentation, WSI has three business days to complete the review.
 Visit the Prior Authorization section for complete information.

-If the authorization is not utilized within three months (six months for elective fusions), the request must be re-submitted with updated medical information for additional review.
-To request an extension on the timeframe, call the UR department at 701-328-5990 or 888-777-5871.
+If an approved surgery does not occur within 3 months (6 months for elective fusions), the request must be re-submitted with updated medical information for additional review.
+For chiropractic care, therapy treatment or work hardening/conditioning, a provider may request up to a 2-week extension by calling the UR department at 701-328-5990 or 888-777-5871 before the current approval expires.
 Visit the Prior Authorization section for complete information.

-WSI does not require a business to submit registration for the individual rendering providers associated with the business.
+WSI does not require a separate registration for an individual rendering provider associated with the practice.